 - proximal femoral neck deformity: coxa magna

 Additionally, tongues of cartilage sometimes extend inferolaterally into the the femoral neck, creating lucencies, which must be distinguished from infection or neoplastic lesions 4.
 The presence of metaphyseal involvement not only increases the likelihood of femoral neck deformity, but also make early physeal closure with result leg length disparity more likely.

 Traditionally arthrography performed under general anaesthesia with conventional fluoroscopy is performed to assess congruency between the femoral head and the acetabulum in a variety of positions 3.
 MRI is increasingly replacing this, in an effort to eliminate pelvic irradiation.

 MRI is gaining an increasing role in a number of scenarios:

-- early diagnosis, before the onset of x-ray findings, and in designing
+- early diagnosis, before the onset of x-ray findings

 - assessing extent of cartilaginous involvement, important in prognosis

 - assessing joint congruence in a variety of joint positions (requires open magnet and dynamic imaging) 2

 Both arthrography and dynamic MRI asses three main features 3:

 - deformity for the femoral head (also assessed on static x-rays and MRI)

 - congruence: how well the femoral head contour matches that of the acetabulum

 - when severe this may lead to hinge abduction, whereby rather than rotation and medial movement of the femoral head during hip abduction, the flattened head 'hinges' on the lateral lip of the acetabulum, widening the medial joint space 2-3

 Treatment and prognosis

 The younger the age at the time of presentation, the more benign disease course is expected and also for same age prognosis is better in boys than girls due to less maturity 5,8.
 Prognosis is also influenced by the percentage of femoral head involvement and degree of primary deformity of the femoral head and the secondary osteoarthritic changes that ensue.
 The aim of therapy is to try and maintain good femoroacetabular contact and a round femoral head.

-Bracing may be used in milder cases, although femoral neck and acetabular osteotomies may be required to correct more sever abnormal femoroacetabular malalignment.
+Bracing may be used in milder cases, although femoral neck and acetabular osteotomies may be required to correct more severe abnormal femoroacetabular malalignment.

 In later life, hip replacements may be necessary.